Workers Revolutionary Party (UK): Expulsion of Gerry Healy

+Corin Redgrave later accused Jennings, among others, of wrecking the party's finances on purpose, and keeping it covered up.

+Banda was the leader of the majority on the party council, and was accused by Healy and Vanessa Redgrave of "unprincipled and unsupportable" deviation from the Trotskyist road to Socialism.

+Banda was deposed and replaced by Cliff Slaughter after the controversy.

+Ideology and Organisation

+The WRP is an Orthodox Trotskyist party, and the position of Gerry Healy was similar to Trotsky, as he also believed that the world was going through "impending economic collapse, the erosion of parliamentary democracy, a drive towards right-wing dictatorship, and imminent revolutionary struggles".

+The party holds the position of being the definitive revolutionary party, and the SLL also held this position.
+This has led to non-cooperation with other Trotskyist groups, and believes that they have deviated from Trotskyism.
+The WRP denounced various groups including the SWP, the IMG, Militant tendency and Alan Thornett's group who were expelled from the WRP in 1974.

-Fragmentation and continuation
+Fragmentation and Legacy

 In 1986, the ICFI loyal to Healy expelled the WRP (Newsline) faction.
 Healy was removed from the group's Central Committee and became an advisor.
 When the organisation printed an article reviewing Healy's contribution to Trotskyism, he concluded that his forced retirement was being finalised.

-With Corin and Vanessa Redgrave, he formed a minority tendency which called for a more pro-Soviet alignment, and split away in 1987 to form the Marxist Party.
+In 1987, Healy, Corin Redgrave, and Vanessa Redgrave resigned to form the Marxist Party.
 The Marxist Party in turn experienced another small split after Healy's death which formed the Communist League.
 The Marxist Party continued until 2004 before dissolving itself with Vanessa and Corin Redgrave forming the Peace and Progress Party.

 Torrance's WRP is the only surviving Workers Revolutionary Party in the UK and still produces The News Line as a daily paper, and it is also included in a website.
 The party has been registered with the Electoral Commission since 15 May 2001, with Frank Sweeney as registered leader.
 As of 2007, the WRP had assets of just over £4,000.
 It remains electorally active and stood seven candidates for the 2015 UK General Election, six in London and one in Sheffield, gaining a total of 488 votes.
 It supported Brexit in the 2016 referendum.
 In 2019, the WRP announced their intention to stand six candidates in the 2019 United Kingdom general election.